Selling a business | 15 min read

 Tax Considerations

-Additionally, sellers should be mindful of GST and CGT when selling business assets, cancel GST registration, settle employee payments, and manage final returns, reports, and outstanding obligations.
+Additionally, sellers should be mindful of GST and CGT when selling business assets; canceling GST registration, settlement of employee payments, and management of final returns, reports, and outstanding obligations.

 Legal Considerations

-Independent sellers can also benefit from legal support in drafting documents like a letter of intent, non-disclosure agreement (NDA), and confidentiality agreements, while also overseeing record reviews before disclosure to potential buyers.
-Compliance with government filings related to ownership change is a legal obligation that should not be overlooked.
+You might also seek legal support, for overseeing record reviews before disclosure to potential buyers.
+They can also help you navigate Compliance with government filings related to ownership change, another important legal obligation that should not be overlooked.

 Ringbinders lined up on a shelf.